-- Expenses private benefit plans are not permitted to cover by law. - Services or supplies that do not represent reasonable treatment. - Treatment performed for cosmetic purposes only. - Congenital defects or developmental malformations in people 19 years of age or over, except orthodontics.

-- Temporomandibular joint disorders, vertical dimension correction or myofacial pain. - Services and supplies you are entitled to without charge by law or for which a charge is made only because you have coverage. - Expenses arising from war, insurrection, or voluntary participation in a riot. - Late applications for dental coverage are not assessed according to underwriting rules.
+- Expenses private benefit plans are not permitted to cover by law. - Services or supplies that do not represent reasonable treatment. - Treatment performed for cosmetic purposes only. - Congenital defects or developmental malformations in people 19 years of age or over, except orthodontics. - Temporomandibular joint disorders, vertical dimension correction or myofacial pain. - Services or supplies covered under Health: If the amount payable would be greater under this Dental benefit, then benefits will be paid under Dental and not Health. - Services and supplies you are entitled to without charge by law or for which a charge is made only because you have coverage. - Expenses arising from war, insurrection, or voluntary participation in a riot. - Late applications for dental coverage are not assessed according to underwriting rules.
 Instead coverage for the first 12 months is limited to a maximum benefit of \$200 per person.